mprooms/mprooms/README.md

 $ cd rooms/frontend && npm i && npm start
 ```

-Execute the last line in a seperate bash instance since both processes have to run in parallel.
+Execute the last line in a separate bash instance since both processes have to run in parallel.